np3415/Lab3_A1_Apr_2021/README.md

 # Lab3_A1_Apr_2021
-Galaxy counting algorithm
+Galaxy counting algorithm: A files guide

-The script containing the galaxy counting algorithm is in the  file.

 --------------------
 | NO RADIAL FILTER |